moisestech/ml-fundamentals-notes/machine-learning/naive-bayes/_naive-bayes.md

 print "training time:", round(time()-t0, 3), "s"
 ```

-Put similar lines of code around the clf.predict() line of code, so you can compare the time to train the classifier and to make predictions with it.
-What is faster, training or prediction?
+- Put similar lines of code around the `clf.predict()` line of code, so you can compare the time to train the classifier and to make predictions with it.

+  - What is faster, training or prediction?

-We will compare the Naive Bayes timing to a couple other algorithms, so note down the speed and accuracy you get and we’ll revisit this in the next mini-project.
+- **We will compare the Naive Bayes timing to a couple other algorithms**, so note down the speed and accuracy you get and we’ll revisit this in the next mini-project.

 Start Quiz